Tutorial: Web Testing (RVL)¶

 Select the Inner Text

-option and click OK
+option and click the OK

 Click the Book Management button.
 It is highlighted in the next screenshot: